lashd/mirage/README.md

 Mirage
 ======
 Mirage is an application for hosting responses to fool your applications into thinking that they are talking to real endpoints whilst you are developing them.
-Its accessible via HTTP has a RESful interface so is easy to interact with.
+Its accessible via HTTP has a RESTful interface so is easy to interact with.

 Below are a few instructions telling you how to use Mirage.
 They are definately enough to get you up and running, but if you want to know everything you can do then have a look at the feature files for a complete low down.
 I know I know, it sounds a bit corney to say that a project's documentation is its tests.
 But they are written using